mickjc750/prnf/README.md

 The above will output something like "main.c:0113 - value is 51"

 Note that even if you use this on many lines, the __FILE__ string literal will only occur once in the string pool.
 So it won't eat up all your program memory space.
+The PRNF_ARG_SL() macro simply puts string literals into program memory on AVR targets or RAM on normal targets.
 <br>
 <br>